 According to the UN, as of April 2023, Ukraine's electricity production potential has more than halved.
 Nuclear generation capacity fell by 44%, mainly due to the shutdown of the Zaporozhye nuclear power plant.
 The potential for hydroelectric generation decreased by 29% due to shelling (the destruction of the Kakhovka hydroelectric station as such had almost no consequences, but the destruction of the Kakhovka reservoir limited the capacity of all stations of the Dnieper cascade located above).
 Renewable energy lost 24% of capacity as most solar and wind farms are located in the south of the country, where fighting is taking place.

 Over the entire last heating season, Russia hit the Ukrainian power grid with missiles and drones 1,200 times and reached its target 250 times.
-In an effort to fragment the unified energy system of Ukraine, the Russian military fired at key points of electricity distribution in the system - transformer substations.
+In an effort to fragment Ukraine's unified energy system, the Russian military fired at key power distribution points in the system—transformer substations.

 A substation is an intermediary between the electricity producer (such as a nuclear power plant or thermal power plant) and the consumer (apartment or factory).
-“You can produce 100% of the electricity, but without substations and transmission lines you will not supply it to the consumer: the population or industry,” says co-founder of the Ukrainian Institute of Energy Strategies Yuri Korolchuk, “The Russian army leadership absolutely clearly understood what targets were being struck and what would be consequences".
+“You can produce 100% of the electricity, but without substations and transmission lines you will not supply it to the consumer: the population or industry,” says Yuri Korolchuk, co-founder of the Ukrainian Institute of Energy Strategies.
+“The Russian army leadership absolutely clearly understood what targets were being attacked and what would be consequences".

 Since the end of winter, according to the UN, almost half of the most important transformer substations in Ukraine - 42 out of 94 - have been damaged or destroyed.